ctava-msft/ai-workshop/readme.md

 This workshop covers the following:

 * Configuring and setting up Azure AI Foundry Project
-* Set up a Conversational RAG Flow
+* Chatting with your data using a Language Model
-* Emulated chat interactions and testing
+* Testing chat interactions

 Here are links to the exercises that are included in this workshop: